sburns1369/GenesisX_MN_Script/README.md

 # BitcoinGenX_MN_Script

-1 to 12 Masternode Installation Script for BitcoinGenX
+1 to 12 Masternode Installation Script for GenesisX

 This script is for use on fresh installations of Ubuntu 16.04 x64 only; or Ubuntu 16.04 x64 installations that were installed by other Sburns/NullEntry (Github = https://github.com/sburns1369).
 All scripts where tested on a Vultr VPS